Acrnctl and Acrnd¶

 Add a VM¶

-command lets you add a VM by specifying a
+The add command lets you add a VM by specifying a

-script that will launch a User VM, for example launch_uos.sh
+script that will launch a User VM, for example launch_uos.sh:

 # acrnctl add launch_uos.sh -U 1